babylonlabs-io/rollup-bsn-contracts/docs/deployment-integration.md

 * `bsn_id`: The unique identifier for the BSN rollup Ensure that this is unique and not already used by another BSN on Babylon Genesis as this will affect your registration
+* `bsn_activation_height`: The rollup block height at which the BSN system becomes active.
+  Finality signatures submitted for blocks before this height will be rejected
+* `finality_signature_interval`: The number of blocks between allowed finality signature submissions, starting from the activation height.
+Only block heights where `(current_height - bsn_activation_height) % finality_signature_interval == 0` are valid for submission
 * `min_pub_rand`: Minimum public randomness values included per public randomness commit by finality providers
 * `rate_limiting_interval`: Length (in blocks) of the interval for